 Follow directions for each variety on the back of the seed packet.
-I love these jiffy greenhouses to start my seeds in but you can use an egg carton or save some plastic containers from your grocery items.
-To find out what supplies you need to start your own seeds, check out my Veggie Garden Supply List (includes starting seeds indoors).
+I love these Jiffy greenhouses to start my seeds in but you can use an egg carton or save some plastic containers from your grocery items.
+To find out what supplies you need to start your own seeds, check out my Gardening Supply List.

 Thin your seedlings

 It’s always a good idea to plant several seeds in each hole to make sure you get at least one to germinate.
-But if more than one pop up together, it’s best to pluck the smaller ones and leave the strongest little sprout by itself.
+But if more than one pop up together, it’s best to pluck or cut the weaker seedlings and leave the strongest little sprout by itself.
 Competing for nutrients will actually weaken the plants over time.
-A strong plant will give you a bigger harvest.
+A stronger plant will give you a bigger harvest.

 Seedlings typically need to be repotted into a larger pot a few weeks after they germinate and possibly again if they get too large before your last frost.
 Plants that have outgrown their container will become weak and wilted.

 Gradually get your baby plants used to the harsh outdoor environment.
 Take them out for an hour or two in an area somewhat protected from harsh winds, then bring them back in.
 Slowly increase their time outside for a week or two.
 Plant them outside when you’re certain the threat of frost has past.